hoangvvo/benzene/docs/pages/reference/http.md

 The most popular `content-type` in real-world GraphQL application is `application/json`, which is often parsed by framework with built-in body parser like [express](https://expressjs.com/en/4x/api.html#express.json).

-However, if you are dealing have the string representation of the incoming request data, you can parse it into appropriate object representation using the `parseGraphQLBody` export.
+If we are dealing have the string representation of the incoming request data, we first must parse it into appropriate object representation using the `parseGraphQLBody` export.

 ```js
 import { parseGraphQLBody } from "@benzene/http";